cloudinary-community/gatsby-transformer-cloudinary/packages/gatsby-transformer-cloudinary/README.md

 # gatsby-transformer-cloudinary

 Provides three ways to use [Cloudinary](https://cloudinary.com) with Gatsby: 1) Upload images in `File` nodes to Cloudinary.
 2) Upload remote images by their URL to Cloudinary.
-3) Create nodes for images that have already been uploaded to Cloudinary.
+3) Add resolvers to images that have already been uploaded to Cloudinary.

-Each of the three methods above create `CloudinaryAsset` nodes compatible with [`gatsby-image`](https://www.gatsbyjs.org/packages/gatsby-image/) and [`gatsby-plugin-image`](https://www.gatsbyjs.org/packages/gatsby-plugin-image/) .
+When uploading images a `CloudinaryAsset` node is created for each image.

+The gatsby-image resolvers: fluid and fixed, as well as the gatsby-plugin-image resolver: gatsbyImageData are added to the configured GraphQL Types.
+By default it is set to `[CloudinaryAsset]`, but you may add any type describing a Cloudinary image.

 You’ll need a [Cloudinary account](https://cloudinary.com) to use this plugin.
 They have a generous free tier, so for most of us this will stay free for quite a while.